robotcopper/robotcopper.github.io/ROS2/MPPI.md

     <tr>
       <td>critics</td>
       <td>
-        It's crucial to choose the right critics to use, and not all critics can be used with all motion models: <br><br>
+        It's crucial to choose the right critics to use, and not all critics can be used with all motion models, here are the minimum critics for each model: <br><br>
         - DiffDrive: &nbsp;&nbsp;&nbsp;&nbsp;&nbsp; ["GoalCritic", "GoalAngleCritic", "ObstaclesCritic", "PathAngleCritic", "PathFollowCritic", "PreferForwardCritic"]<br>
         - Omni: &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; ["GoalCritic", "GoalAngleCritic", "ObstaclesCritic", "TwirlingCritic", "PathFollowCritic", "PreferForwardCritic"]<br>
         - Ackermann: &nbsp;["GoalCritic", "GoalAngleCritic", "ObstaclesCritic", "PathAngleCritic", "PathFollowCritic", "PreferForwardCritic"]<br><br>